This post features a review of the teamLab Borderless exhibition at the MORI Building’s DIGITAL ART MUSEUM, Tokyo.

 In March of this year, I visited the MORI Building’s DIGITAL ART MUSEUM in Tokyo where teamlab’s ‘Borderless’ exhibition is on permanent display.
 The exhibition consists of 60 digital artworks spread across 10,000m² of gallery space.

 As I walked through the spaces, it felt like entering and exiting a labyrinth of different imaginary worlds – the whole exhibition is a sensory experience, to say the least!

 Each room in the exhibition had a unique and continuously changing atmosphere.
-For example, in the ‘Floating Nest’ room, visitors sit on a suspended net while visual projections of colourful butterflies crows and sigh flying through space surrounding them.
-The projections change perspective and speed in synchronicity with an accompanying music soundtrack, creating a sense of flow and movement both visually and conceptually.
+For example, in the ‘Floating Nest’ room, visitors sit on a suspended net while visual projections of colourful butterflies crows and flying through space surrounding them.
+The projections change perspective in synchronicity with a soundtrack, creating a sense of flow and movement both visually and conceptually.